 |4.||Degree of a Polynomial Applications|

 The degree of a polynomial is the highest exponential power in the polynomial equation.
 Only variables are considered to check for the degree of any polynomial, coefficients are to be ignored.
-For an nth degree polynomial function with real coefficients and the variable is represented as x, having the highest power n, where n takes whole number values, the degree of a polynomial p (x) = anxn + an-1xn-1 + an-2xn-2 + ... + a1x1 + a0 in standard form is given as 'n'.
+For an nth degree polynomial function with real coefficients and x as the variable having the highest power n, where n takes whole number values, the degree of a polynomial p (x) = anxn + an-1xn-1 + an-2xn-2 + ... + a1x1 + a0 in standard form is given as 'n'.

-Degree of a polynomial is the greatest power of a variable in the polynomial equation.
-To determine the degree of a polynomial function, only terms with variables are considered to find out the degree of any polynomial.
+The degree of a polynomial is the greatest power of a variable in the polynomial equation.
+To determine the degree of a polynomial function, only the terms with variables are considered to find out the degree of polynomial.
 The highest exponential power of the variable term in the polynomial indicates the degree of that polynomial.

 Look at the polynomial function given below, where the highest power of x is n.
 Hence, n is the degree of polynomial in this function.

-Note that the degree is the highest exponent of the variable term, so even though the exponent of π is 3 (refer to the last example given above), that is irrelevant to the degree of the polynomial.
+Note that the degree is the highest exponent of the variable term, so even though the exponent of π is 3 (refer to the last example given above), that is irrelevant to determine the degree of the polynomial.

 A constant polynomial (P(x) = c) has no variables.
-Since there is no exponent so no power to it.
+Since there is no variable, there is no power to it.
 So it can be written as P(x) = Cx0 as x0 = 1.
 Thus, the degree of the constant polynomial is zero.
 For example: For 6 or 6x0, degree = 0.

 Degree of a Polynomial With More Than One Variable